WCU-EDGE/xv6-rust/README.md

 # xv6-rust

 This is a project to port the popular 32-bit learner's OS, xv6, over to the Rust programming language.
-I started this project as an undergraduate research project to gain more experience with operating systems and Rust.
+This project is forked from the [original work](https://github.com/connorkuehl/xv6-rust) by `connerkuehl`.
+The original work is a read-only repo.

 One of the motivating academic factors behind this project (which has played a huge role in making this project possible for school credit) is assessing Rust's viability as a low level systems language.

-[Click here](README) to see the original README that accompanied the xv6 revision 10 distribution.

-[Click here](README-PDX) to see the original Portland State README that accompanied the course-specific xv6 distribution.

 # Building and Running